Join us and Lead the Change

 As a first step, the student should see if she has friends/classmates who would be interested in forming a team.
 In the case that there are enough students to form at least one team at the school, the students should then look to find a teacher(s) who can volunteer to mentor the program.

-Yes, Technovation Girls teams can include students from different schools.
+Yes, Technovation Girls teams can include students from different schools or even different countries!
 If you are having a hard time finding someone to be on your team, you can find other team members through your dashboard and work with them online.

 Teams decide when they meet.
 Most students meet after school with their mentors, but there are some who meet at home on weekends.
 It’s up to the team to coordinate a time that works for them.

-We strongly recommend that teams work with mentors, so the students can learn from their experiences, and have support in completing the program.
+We strongly recommend that teams work with mentors, so students can learn from their experience and have extra support for completing the program.
 However, having a mentor is not a requirement for teams to participate and submit to Technovation Girls.

-Teams will learn more about finding a mentor by completing Week 0 in the curriculum
+Junior and Senior Division teams will learn more about finding a mentor by completing the Getting Started lesson in the curriculum.

 Your daughter’s learning is at the center of all that we do!
 We share your commitment to your daughter’s success.